cg-dv/static-blog/content/posts/hamming.md

 ]
 +++

-# Richard Hamming - You and Your Research

 One of my favorite academic talks is one given by Richard Hamming (1915 - 1998), titled "You and Your Research."